Virtual Literacy Conference - Interactive teaching for the digital age

-With more and more teaching being carried out online it can be difficult to find ways to engage with pupils.
-This conference is designed to give you the tools and the confidence to make online learning effective and engaging for all.
+As more and more teaching is being carried out online it can be difficult to find ways to engage with pupils.
+The agenda will include how to design accessible content and give guidance on how to teach interactive, multi-sensory sessions.

 **5 hour CPD Certificate will be sent after attendance of the conference**